 Understand host immune response to tuberculosis to improve clinical management of patients and tuberculosis control at the global level.

-Understanding how developmental, environmental or medical factors contribute to adult lung disease and injury to discover novel treatments to repair or induce regeneration.
+Understanding how developmental, environmental or host influences contribute to lung disease and injury throughout the course of life, and to discover novel treatments to induce repair or regeneration.

 Researching the physiology and pathology of normal heart and lung function and associated diseases.

 Developing new treatment strategies for the treatment of asthma, COPD and cough together with investigation of pulmonary inflammation and lung disease caused by inhaled airborne particles.